The Crosslink 2 Construction

 Any further analysis of the conditions under which these properties hold should be done in the context of a particular .

-Why is the quantification over two different times t and t′?
+Why is the quantification in Prefix Agreement over two different times t and t′?

 This strengthens the security property, relative to quantifying over a single time.
 The question can then be split into several parts:

 1. What does the strengthened property mean, intuitively?
-Consider the full tree of bc‑blocks seen by honest nodes at any times during the execution.
-This property holds iff, when we strip off all branches of length up to and including blocks, the resulting tree is linear.
+Consider the full tree of bc‑valid-blocks that honest nodes have considered to be part of their bc‑best-chain at any times during the execution.
+This property holds iff, when we strip off all branches of length up to and including blocks, the resulting tree is bc‑linear.

 2. Why is the strengthening needed?
 Suppose that time were split into periods such that honest nodes agreed on one chain in odd periods, and a completely different chain in even periods.
 This would obviously not satisfy the intent, but it would satisfy a version of the property that did not quantify over different times and .